Director, Major Gifts

 If you are submitting an application via direct mail, please include your answers to the following questions:

-- Apart from its mission, what do you feel makes WWF-Canada an employer of choice?
+• Apart from its mission, what makes WWF-Canada an employer of choice for you?

 WWF-Canada is an equal opportunity employer.
 We welcome diversity in the workplace and encourage applications from all qualified candidates including women, members of visible minorities, persons with disabilities, and aboriginal peoples.